Scaling intra-urban climate fluctuations: Methods

-To ensure consistent spatial resolution across cities, we aggregate all different data into square grid cells with a side length size $l = 1000\,\mathrm{m}$ (Figure \ref{fig:1}a), partitioning the urban area into spatially uniform units for the analysis.
-Within each cell, we compute the mean of all temperature and $PM~2.5$ measurements, and the sum of all street‐intersection and population counts.
-A sensitivity analysis with different side length sizes $l$ is provided in the SI (Figure \ref{fig:SI_scales}).
-We recalculate the results taking as basis square cells of side 500~m and 2~km.
+\textbf{Data Integration.} To ensure consistent spatial resolution across cities, we aggregate all data into a regular square grid.
+Each square cell has a side length size $l = 1000m$ (Fig.~\ref{fig:1}b), partitioning the urban area into spatially uniform units across all cities for the analysis, thereby defining urban features as density measures.
+Within each cell, we compute the mean of all temperature and $PM_{2.5}$ measurements, and the sum of all street intersections and population counts.
+A sensitivity analysis with different side length sizes $l$ is provided in the SI (see SI Fig.~\ref{fig:SI_scales}).
 The cells of the different scales have been delimited to keep spatial coherence: four 500~m cells form one of the 1~km cells used in the previous figures, and four 1~km cells aggregate to form a 2~km cell.
+Note that population and $PM_{2.5}$ data are available only at 1~km resolution; therefore, the 500~m were performed only for temperature and street-network data.

-We define a distinction between urban and rural areas using the street network at 1~km~$\times$~1~km square cells resolution, specifically we consider as urban cells where there is at least one intersection ($n\geq1$) and rural where there is only one intersection ($n=1$) to avoid water zones.
-We checked this method with the classification of the urban climate simulations \cite{temperature_urbclim}, which are based on land use and built environment characteristics and found good overlap.
-This distinction is used to quantify traditional metrics (i.e., the UHI and UPM effects) by comparing temperature and air pollution levels between urban and non-urban grid cells.
+We define a distinction between urban and rural areas using the street network.
+Specifically we consider as urban grid cells where there is at least one intersection ($n\geq1$), and rural where there is only one intersection ($n=1$) to avoid water zones.
+The average rural climate value $\langle y_0 \rangle$ is computed at $1000~m$ resolution — where the agreement with the UrbClim classification of rural areas \cite{temperature_urbclim}, based on land use and built-environment characteristics, is highest.
+This urban–rural distinction is used to remove the average rural climate signal and to isolate the mean and scale of urban climate in a consistent manner across all spatial resolutions $l$ for the ansatz (equation \eqref{eq:ansatz}), which reflects the city’s perturbation of the background climate field.
+This procedure ensures that the rural climate baseline remains physically consistent across scales, while allowing the urban variability to be assessed at multiple spatial resolutions.